vatpac-technology/sops/docs/enroute/brisbane/INL.md

 | A598           | `...
 Q67 GUDSO Q24 TERUV PUGEL` |

 !!! note
 	 Aircraft tracking via a recommended rerouting must still be [separated from the SUA](../../../controller-skills/sua/#separation-from-sua) laterally and vertically.
 After amending flight plans for the purposes of rerouting around SUA, controllers should ensure the route is displayed visually and the BRL is used to measure for [>2.5nm](../../../controller-skills/sua/#controlled-airspace) clearance with all parts of the SUA.

 #### M646 & M649A-B Amberley
 The M646 and M649A-B Amberley MOAs are located offshore within the SDY, MNN and TSN(FLD, HWE) subsectors.
 The restricted areas are connected to the AMB TCU by the **Central Corridor**.

 Aircraft departing the AMB TCU will be cleared the **CENTRAL 4** coded clearance.
-Aircraft returning to the TCU will be cleared the **CENTRAL 5** coded clearance by INL.
+Aircraft returning to the TCU will be cleared the **CENTRAL 5** [coded clearance](#coded-clearances) by SDY.

 #### M661A-B, M641, and R638A-C Evans Head
 The M661A-B, M641, and R638A-C Evans Head SUAs are located south of YBNA within the GOL, INL, SDY and TSN(HWE) subsectors.
 The restricted areas are connected to the AMB TCU by the **South Corridor**.

 Aircraft departing the AMB TCU will be cleared the **BYRON 1** coded clearance.
-Aircraft returning to the TCU will be cleared the **BYRON 2** coded clearance by INL.
+Aircraft returning to the TCU will be cleared the **BYRON 2** [coded clearance](#coded-clearances) by SDY.

 ##### Affected Civil Operations
 When activated, the restricted areas distrupt traffic within [BAA airspace](#runway-06-arrivals), aircraft arriving [YBCG via BERNI](#berni-transitions), and aircraft on the **T53** and **P880** high altitude airways, which connect the BN TMA to New Zealand.